BARThez: a Skilled Pretrained French Sequence-to-Sequence Model: Experiments

+Suprisingly, BARThez and mBARThez' summaries were often judged better than the ground truth ones.
+We hypothesize that since the GT summaries are short abstracts written by the authors of the articles, they may be well-written but contain information that is missing from the documents, such as dates.
+In such situations, the annotators may consider such information as inaccurate (e.g., due to model \textit{hallucinations}) and favor the other model.

-In addition, as shown in Table \ref{table:novel_ngrams}, mBARThez is able to generate more abstractive summaries than BARThez and mBART, as measured by the proportion of novel n-grams in the generated summaries.
-However, it is to be noted that all summaries are much less abstractive than the reference ones.
+\textbf{Qualitative results}.
+As shown in Table \ref{table:novel_ngrams}, mBARThez is more abstractive than BARThez and mBART, as measured by the proportion of novel n-grams in the generated summaries.
+E.g., mBARThez introduces on average 15.48\% of novel unigrams in its summaries for the Abstract task, compared with 10.93 and 13.40 for BARThez and mBART, respectively.
+It is interesting to note that despite this superior abstractivity, mBARThez still reaches first place everywhere in terms of the ROUGE metric, which measures n-gram overlap.
+We hypothesize that BARThez is less abstractive than mBART and mBARThez due to the fact that it is based on a BASE architecture instead of a LARGE one, and has thus four times less parameters.

+Finally, it is also to be noted that CamemBERT2CamemBERT (C2C) introduces many new words, which could be considered a good thing at first.
+However, it also repeats itself a lot (see Table \ref{table:summary_stats}) and has low ROUGE, BERTSum, and human evaluation scores.
+A manual observation revealed that actually, many of the new words introduced by C2C are irrelevant (see appendix for summary examples).

+Also, like in \citet{rothe2020leveraging}, we computed the length of the summaries, and the percentage of summaries with at least one non-stopword repetition.
+We used as stopwords the 500 most frequent words from the system and gold summaries, across all documents.
+As can be seen in Table \ref{table:summary_stats}, for both the Abstract and Title tasks, all models generated summaries of sizes very close to that of the Gold summaries.

+In terms of repetitions, the less redundant models, closest to the ground truth, are mBART and mBARThez.
+This is especially apparent on the Abstract task, where potential for repetition is greater.
+On this task, mBART and mBARThez show less than 9\% repetitions, compared with 14.5 and 23 for BARThez and C2C (resp.), and 11.5 in the references.
+C2C is also way more redundant than the other models and far from the reference on the Title task, with 19.5\% repetitions.